Parallelize Single-Site Dynamics up to Dobrushin Criterion

-We now describe our parallel implementation of the algorithm that faithfully simulates a continuous-time single-site dynamics $(X_t)_{t\in\mathbb{R}_{\ge 0}}$ up to an arbitrarily specified time $T>0$ given the initial configuration $X_0\in Q^V$.
-It is just \Cref{alg:BP-simulation} using \Cref{alg:sampler-DS} as the $\Sample$ subroutine, and the random choices $(\mathfrak{T},\mathfrak{R})$ used by the chain are generated and accessed internally by the algorithm.
-The implementation is formally described in \Cref{alg:simulation}.
+We now describe our parallel implementation of the algorithm that faithfully simulates a continuous-time single-site dynamics $(X_t)_{t\in\mathbb{R}_{\ge 0}}$ up to an arbitrarily specified time $T>0$, given the initial configuration $X_0\in Q^V$.
+The implementation is based on \Cref{alg:BP-simulation} and uses \Cref{alg:sampler-DS} as the $\Sample$ subroutine.
+The random choices $(\mathfrak{T},\mathfrak{R})$ used by the chain are generated and accessed internally by the algorithm.
+The detailed implementation is formally described in \Cref{alg:simulation}.